 Due to Khan Academy’s popularity, the idea of the flipped classroom has gained press and credibility within education circles.
 Briefly, the Flipped Classroom as described by Jonathan Martin is: Flip your instruction so that students watch and listen to your lectures… for homework, and then use your precious class-time for what previously, often, was done in homework: tackling difficult problems, working in groups, researching, collaborating, crafting and creating.
 Classrooms become laboratories or studios, and yet content delivery is preserved.
 Flip your instruction so that students watch and listen to your lectures… for homework, and then use your precious class-time for what previously, often, was done in homework: tackling difficult problems, working in groups, researching, collaborating, crafting and creating.

 Are we about to see organisations slipping in the word “flipped” when describing their learning and devlopment activities?
 The concept is gaining ground in the education sector, so what exactly is it and what does it mean for learning and development (L&D)?
 The main thrust of flipped learning is that the learner is given materials (online video, for example) to look at outside of the classroom so that those materials can then be discussed back in the classroom.
-That's the flip - looking at learning materials outside of the classroom rather than them being delivered by the teacher in the classroom.
-This is how Wikipedia currently defines flipped learning :
+What is flipped learning?
+Quick-fire links

 Ever wondered how people show you so clearly what is happening on their computer, like in the Photoshop Video Tutorials we shared with you?
 Thanks to screencasting software, anyone can do it.
 So what's stopping you now from making your own how-to videos?
 Try out one of these 12 tools and get to making your first video!
 Free